 Burial clubs helped poor families pay for a funeral.
 Photo PD

 Burial Clubs were to be found in 19th century Britain.
 This was a time of high death rates, especially among children, and poor working-class families were fearful that they would be unable to pay for a decent funeral for their loved ones and would have to rely on the local Poor Union to provide a pauper's funeral: buried in a common pauper's grave without a headstone.
+There could also be a danger that they would end up on an anatomy school's disecting table by virtue of the Anatomy Act (1832).

 To help them, churches, trade unions, and other associations, formed benefit societies which they called Burial Clubs.
 The scheme was that weekly payments to the club would ensure the funeral expenses of the burial would be paid for, regardless of how long the person had been a member.
 The amount to be paid depended on the type of funeral desired and age of the person.